Options Strategy Evaluation Tool

 Definitly not!
 Never change the file format of any spreadsheet downloaded from this web site.

 The Options Strategy Evaluation Tool (OSET) is an Excel 97-2003 Workbook (XLS) -- ie compatibility mode.
-With this format OSET will run under versions of Excel 2002 or later.
+With this format OSET will run under all supported versions of Excel.

 If you use "save as" to change the file type to the newer Excel format (eg XLSM) nothing will work correctly under any version of Excel.
 This applies to all the Excel applications available from this site (Historic Volatility Calculator, Implied Volatility Calculator etc).